masantea/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+Events are the way we users interact with the page;  a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page, and the browser can detect all of them

 3. What is an event listener?

+ This is tracking process and subsequent action taken after an event happens. eg, when a mouse hovers over an element.

 4. Why would we convert a NodeList into an Array?

+This is because Nodelist is not a javascript API and therefore must be converted to an array in order to be used.

 5. What is a component?

+Web Components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps

 ### Git Set up